Plantin (typeface): Reception and usage

 With its relatively robust, solid design compared to the Didone and "Modernised Old Style" faces popular in the early twentieth century (which Monotype already had made versions of), Plantin proved popular and was often particularly used by trade and newspaper printers using poor-quality paper in the metal type period and beyond.
 Monotype's advertising emphasised its popularity with advertisers, highlighting its use in the "Mrs Rawlins" series of adverts for washing starch.
 As the basic font is relatively dark on the page, Monotype offered a 'light' version as well as a bold, which Hugh Williamson describes as "particularly suitable for bookwork."

 During the interwar period the face was adopted and popularized by Francis Meynell's Pelican Press and by C. W. Hobson's Cloister press, and also used occasionally by Cambridge University Press.
 A custom version, "Nonesuch Plantin" was also cut for Meynell's Nonesuch Press, one of the first fine printers to use Monotype machines, with extended ascenders and descenders on the lower-case.
 Type designer Walter Tracy noted that this changed the type's appearance to a surprising extent: "it look[s] not only more refined but as if it derived from another period: Fournier's, say [in the eighteenth century], not Granjon's."
 It was appropriately used by the Bodley Head to print Meynell's autobiography.
 Monotype also created a condensed version, News Plantin, for The Observer in the late 1970s.
 An infant variety of the typeface called Plantin Infant also exists, with single-story versions of the letters 'a' and 'g' and a 'y' with two straight sides.

 The font was used as the signature font for ABC News from 1978 until 1999.
 In more recent usage, the magazine Monocle is set entirely in Plantin and Helvetica.
 The body text of all Magic: The Gathering cards is also set in Plantin.

 Designs inspired by Plantin

 Plantin was the basis for the general layout of Monotype's most successful typeface of all, Times New Roman.
 Times is similar to Plantin but "sharpened" or "modernised", with increased contrast (particularly resembling designs from the eighteenth and nineteenth century) and greater "sparkle".
 Allan Haley commented that Times New Roman "looks like Plantin on a diet."

 As the Plantin design is in the public domain, adaptations and unofficial digitisations (including simple knock-offs) have been released.
 Galaxie Copernicus by Chester Jenkins and Kris Sowersby is a reinterpretation of Plantin.
-Sowersby followed it with a newspaper typeface, Tiempos, influenced by Times New Roman.
-Fabric Serif is another reinterpretation.
+Sowersby followed it with a newspaper typeface, Tiempos, influenced by Times New Roman and later, in mid-2023, released a digital revival of the metal Plantin 110 cut itself—rather than a reinterpretation—called Martina Plantijn.
+Fabric Serif by Sindre Bremnes and Frode Helland of Monokrom Type Foundry is another reinterpretation.
 Other similar designs include Musee by DSType and Erato by Hoftype.
+In 2024 The Economist adopted a new typeface Economist Serif designed by Henrik Kubel and based on Plantin.

 Aldine 721 is Bitstream's version of Plantin and Francisco Serial is a version by Softmaker.